RahulVattigunta/TA_Wallet_Figma/README.md

 # TA_Wallet_Figma

 # Project Overview
-The TA Wallet App has been a reliable tool for UPI transactions in India.
-However, its outdated user interface and lengthy login process created inefficiencies, making it difficult for users to access key features quickly.
-This project focuses on a complete redesign of the TA Wallet App to enhance the user experience (UX) and streamline digital transactions.

-The redesign aims to simplify navigation, reduce login complexity, and ensure security and accessibility, allowing users to complete transactions effortlessly within seconds.
-Through UX research, wireframing, and modern UI principles, the new design prioritizes speed, usability, and trust, ultimately improving digital payments for a broad range of users.
+The TA Wallet App is a UPI-based digital payments application used in India.
+While functionally reliable, the legacy version suffered from an outdated UI, a lengthy login flow, and poor discoverability of core features.
+These issues introduced friction in time-sensitive payment scenarios.

+This project represents a complete UX and UI redesign of the TA Wallet App, with a strong emphasis on speed, usability, accessibility, and security.
+The goal was to enable users to complete secure transactions within seconds while maintaining trust and compliance with modern UX standards.

+The redesign was driven by user research, task-flow optimization, and modern front-end design principles, resulting in a cleaner, faster, and more intuitive digital payment experience.

 # Key Features & Enhancements
 - **Faster Login & Authentication:**